UW-GDA/jupyterbook/book/modules/01_Shell_Github/01_Shell_Github_exercises.md

         * `plot 'GLAH14_tllz_conus_lulcfilt_demfilt_latlon.txt' using 2:1 with dots`
         * `quit` to exit the gnuplot and get back to the shell
     * Try guessing what you think each command did.
     * Open the new `latlon_plot.png` file which should be in your `data` folder.
 Remember, this data should be over the Western US.
-Just by inspection, can you guess the approximate latitude and longitude bounds of California?
+Just by inspection, can you guess the approximate latitude and longitude bounds of Washington?

 ## Part 3: Filter and clean tabular data (1pt each)